Google Translate Disclaimer

 Before installing a car seat, carefully read the car seat manufacturer’s instructions.
 This will give you the information you need to install the car seat properly.
 It is also important to read the car seat section of your vehicle owner’s manual to find out where car seats can be used and how to secure them in your vehicle.

-Children often fall asleep in their car seats while travelling but car seats are made for traveling in vehicles only and should never be used in place of a crib.
+Children often fall asleep in their car seats while travelling but car seats are made for travelling in vehicles only and should never be used in place of a crib.

 Motor vehicle crashes are a significant cause of death for Canadian children between the ages of one and nine.
 When used correctly, car seats and booster seats reduce the risk of death and serious injury.